 There are more than 2,500 different types of palm trees, and they range in size, height, leaf color, shape, and growing requirements.
 Before specifying palm trees for any South Florida landscape, we must consider the conditions at the planting location.
 How much sun does the area receive?
 Is the planting space near a pool, or situated next to a walkway?
 What maintenance commitment does the palm tree call for in terms of watering and pruning?

 Selecting palm trees also includes thinking about the character of nearby buildings.
 For example, more formal architecture calls for a different type of palm tree than a Spanish-style residence or modern abode.
 Also important is the other plants in the landscape and how palm trees will be placed to complement and enhance the overall appearance.

-Tim McKernan is manager and head designer at Reef Tropical Landscape, and he previously served as chairman of the South Florida Palm Society.
-Here, he recommends 10 of the best palm trees for South Florida landscapes.
+Reef Tropical previously served as chairman of the South Florida Palm Society.
+Here, we recommend 10 of the best palm trees for South Florida landscapes.

 Best Palm Trees For Full Sun

 The interesting shadows cast by palm trees is an attractive side-benefit to the shade some palms provide.
 Look for denser palm tree varieties.
 Here are a few suggestions.